kevinresol/turnwing/README.md

 ### Type safety

-Translation are done with interfaces.
+Translations are done with interfaces.
 You will never mis-spell the translation key anymore.

 ```haxe
 // old style translator: